rackerlabs/technical-blog/_posts/2019-09-13-migrate-an-sql-server-database-to-an-aws-rds-instance.md

 authorIsRacker: true
 categories:
     - Database
-metaTitle: "Migrate an SQL Server database to an AWS RDS instance"
+metaTitle: "Migrate a SQL Server database to an AWS RDS instance"
 metaDescription: "This blog explains how to move a Microsoft&reg; SQL Server&reg; database to Amazon Relational Database Service (RDS)."
-ogTitle: "Migrate an SQL Server database to an AWS RDS instance"
+ogTitle: "Migrate a SQL Server database to an AWS RDS instance"
 ogDescription: "This blog explains how to move a Microsoft&reg; SQL Server database to Amazon Relational Database Service (RDS)."
 ---

 This blog explains how to move a Microsoft&reg; SQL Server&reg; database hosted on-premises (or on Amazon&reg; EC2 or Azure&reg;) to Amazon Relational Database Service (RDS).
 This move requires backing up your SQL database to an AWS S3 bucket and restoring the database on your AWS RDS instance from that S3 bucket.

 <!-- more -->